awardyn1/asia_wardyn/README.md

 If you want to check if your code is running just type: htop
 That will show you the processes associated with your server activity and your trim_galore should be there.
 To exit this window type: Ctr+C and you should be back in home directory, you can now close Putty and relax until your trim_galore is done

+NOTE: IMPORTANT:
+In the code you will be writing in this Tutorial, whenever you refer to the target files you may or may not provide the full path to their location.
+That will depend on where are you executing the code (literally).
+In my example the input files are not linked to any path, this means that I can only run the trimgalore.bash once I physically enter the folder where my files are located!
+If you wont do that, without providing a path to the input files the trimgalore.bash wont be able to find it!
+Importantly, your trimgalore.bash file (or whatever you have called it) should also be located in the same folder as the input files.
+Alternatively, you can simply provide the path to EACH of the input file and that should solve any problems.
+Just keep that in mind since I have spent a while trying to figure this one out!
+That is a linux operating basic ladies and gentleman! :-) You are getting there.